-Two local parks have also been proposed and will be integrated with the linear parklands and lake.
+Two local parks have been proposed and will be integrated with the linear parklands.
 These local parks provide landscaped open space focii for residents within a 200 metre radius of each park.
-In accordance with the MHIA, the local parks will provide a range of recreational opportunities which could include play structures, seating and drinking fountains.
+In accordance with the MHIA, the local parks will provide recreational opportunities which could include play structures, seating and drinking fountains.
+As discussed in section 6.2.3, the facilities of one of the two local parks will be expanded to include some facilities normally associated with a village park.

 •The streetscape treatments of local collector and access streets will create a cohesive and positive impression of the development, with selection of plant materials for roadways based on aesthetic, practical, maintenance and safety considerations, and the intended scale and characteristics of each road.
-In particular, widened road reserves for collector streets within the precinct may be provided to allow for additional special landscape treatments and visual linkages to the water body, as well as ensuring a meaningful way of reinforcing different road types in the road hierarchy.
+In particular, widened road reserves for collector streets within the precinct may be provided to allow for additional special landscape treatments and visual linkages to the linear park, as well as ensuring a meaningful way of reinforcing different road types in the road hierarchy.